ExtensionsStore/ConstantContact/README.md

 Constant Contact
 ===============
-Add Magento users to Constant Contact contacts and lists.
+Add Magento users to Constant Contact contacts and lists and send Magento newsletters as CC campaigns.

 Description
 -----------
-Add Magento users to Constant Contact contacts and lists.
+Add Magento users to Constant Contact contacts and lists and send Magento newsletters as email campaigns.
 Users can subscribe to lists by subscribing to the Magento newsletter.
 Additionally, by submitting a form on this page:

 /constantcontact/form/subscribe